BananaTheef/30-seconds-starter/CONTRIBUTING.md

 ### Snippet submission and Pull request guidelines

-- **DO NOT MODIFY THE README.md or index.html FILES!** Make changes to individual snippet files. **Travis CI** will automatically build the `README.md` and `index.html` files when your pull request is merged.
+- **DO NOT MODIFY THE README.md FILE!** Make changes to individual snippet files. **Travis CI** will automatically build the `README.md` file when your pull request is merged.
 - **Snippet filenames** must correspond to the title of the snippet.
 For example, if your snippet is titled `awesomeSnippet` the filename should be `awesomeSnippet.md`.
   - Use `camelCase`, not `kebab-case` or `snake_case`.
   - Avoid capitalization of words, except if the whole word is capitalized (e.g. `URL` should be capitalized in the filename and the snippet title).
+- **Snippet metadata** must be included in all snippets in the form of frontmatter.
+  - All snippets must contain a title.
+  - All snippets must contain tags, prefixed with `tags:` and separated by commas (optional spaces in-between).
+  - Make sure the first tag in your snippet's tags is one of the main categories, as seen in the `README.md` file or the website.
+  - Snippet tags must include a difficulty setting (`begginer`, `intermediate` or `advanced`), preferrably at the end of the list.
 - **Snippet titles** should be the same as the name of the function that is present in the snippet.
-  - All snippet titles must be provided as part of the snippet's frontmatter in one line (e.g. `title: awesomeSnippet`), preferrably as the first line of your file's frontmatter.
+  - All snippet titles must be prefixed with `title:` and be at the very first line of your snippet's frontmatter.
   - Snippet titles must be unique (although if you cannot find a better title, just add some placeholder at the end of the filename and title and we will figure it out).
-  - Follow snippet titles with another line in your frontmatter, providing a list of comma-separated tags.
+  - Follow snippet titles with an empty line.
 - **Snippet descriptions** must be short and to the point.
 Try to explain *what* the snippet does and *how* the snippet works and what Javascript features are used.
 Remember to include what functions you are using and why.
   - Follow snippet descriptions with an empty line.
 - **Snippet code** must be enclosed inside ` ```js ` and ` ``` `.